irenetin/rob_hand_teleop_sim/README.md

 3. Solve a damped least-squares Jacobian system
 4. Integrate joint updates over a fixed control timestep

-This control formulation follows the **Pinocchio-based motion control style used in BunnyVisionPro**.
+This control formulation follows the **Pinocchio-based motion control style used in https://github.com/Dingry/BunnyVisionPro**.

 ---

-## Why Pinocchio (BunnyVisionPro-style) Instead of Pink
+## Why Pinocchio Instead of Pink

 Earlier iterations of this project evaluated **Pink**, a QP-based differential IK framework.